superdev-1018/solidity-example/README.md

 ## TODO

-- [ ] Add quick link navigation in blog.
+- [ ] Add quick link navigation in a single blog post.
-- [ ] Add apple-emoji font
+- [ ] Add apple-emoji font.
-- [ ] Add node-arctic code colors
+- [ ] Add node-arctic code colors.
-- [ ] Add custom theme colors
+- [ ] Add custom theme colors.
-- [ ] Change logo hover colors according to the theme
+- [ ] Change logo hover colors according to the theme.
+- [ ] Add search functionality for blog.
+- [ ] Add `RSS` feed for the blog.
+- [ ] Add a way to display a collection of liked posts.
+- [ ] Add detailed projects section.

 ## Links